“Never waste your time trying to explain who you are to people who are committed to misunderstanding you.” -Dream Hampton

 Work?
 I thought I was going to South Beach.
 When had I gotten a job?

 I was surprised by his dishonesty, because he had me convinced he was someone of high integrity.
-I could have understood not telling his son the details – why not just say I wasn’t available?
+I could have understood not telling his son the details, but why not just say I wasn’t available?

 The morning forecast called for showers.
 I’d watched the kid work on a big school project for days.
 There was no way I was letting it get ruined just because his dad was willing to let that happen to our relationship.
 I decided to stay the night, despite how unwelcome and uncomfortable I felt.